 RESULTS

-RESULTS OF BIOCHEMICAL ANALYSIS
+Biochemical Analysis

 In this study, enzyme values were all within normal ranges.
 The rats treated with Goko cleanser alone showed a significant (p<0.05) decrease in the levels of liver function markers, ALT, AST, and GGT enzymes as compared to the control group, paracetamol-only group and the Goko-paracetamol group.
 However, there was a mild increase in the level of ALP in the Goko cleanser-only and the paracetamol/Goko cleanser groups when compared with the control.
 However, this increase was not statistically significant.
 Similarly, the was a non-significant increase in ALP, ALT and GGT in the Goko-paracetamol interaction group compared to the control group.
 These results are shown in Figures 1 to 4.